January 30, 2023 2 Min Read

 How Do I Start My Journey To Increased Transparency?

 Write down three questions that will form the foundation of a 1:1 conversation with a TaskHuman coach about transparent leadership.
 For example, how can I increase my comfort at being open, or how do I decide on what information to share?
 Formulating your questions will make for a productive coaching conversation.
-Then, use the TaskHuman app to connect with a coach – search by topic or name to book an in-app call.
+Then, use the TaskHuman app to connect with a coach – search by topic or name to book a session.